After seven long years of work, today marks the day that OSPAR’s Intermediate Assessment 2017 is launched!

-The biodiversity portion of IA2017 has been led by ICG-COBAM (OSPAR’s Group on Coordination of Biodiversity and Monitoring).
+The biodiversity portion of IA2017 has been led by ICG-COBAM (OSPAR’s Group on Coordination of Biodiversity, Assessment, and Monitoring).
 My role in COBAM is the chair of the Pelagic Habitats Expert Group, which is comprised of plankton experts from each OSPAR contracting party.

 We have developed and assessed three pelagic habitats indicators for IA2017:

 PH1 – Changes in phytoplankton and zooplankton communities

 PH2 – Changes in phytoplankton biomass and zooplankton abundance